Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning with Transformer-Based Models

-To conduct the masked language modeling task, in each input sequence, $15\%$ of the token embeddings are selected at random \citep{Devlin2019}.
-The selected tokens are indexed as $\{1, \dots, q, \dots, Q\}$ here. $80\%$ of the $Q$ selected tokens will be replaced by the \emph{`[MASK]'} token \citep{Devlin2019}. $10\%$ of the selected tokens are supplanted with another random token and $10\%$ of selected tokens remain unchanged \citep{Devlin2019}.
-The task then is to correctly predict all $Q$ tokens sampled for the task based on their respective input token representation.
+To conduct the masked language modeling task in the pretraining process of BERT, in each input sequence, $15\%$ of the input embeddings are selected at random \citep[p.~4174, 4183]{Devlin2019}.
+The selected tokens are indexed as $(1, \dots, q, \dots, Q)$ here. $80\%$ of the $Q$ selected tokens will be replaced by the \emph{`[MASK]'} token \citep[p.~4174]{Devlin2019}. $10\%$ of the selected tokens are supplanted with another random token, and $10\%$ of selected tokens remain unchanged \citep[p.~4174]{Devlin2019}.
+The task then is to correctly predict all $Q$ tokens sampled for the task based on their respective input token representation (for an illustration see Figure \ref{fig:bert_pretrain}) \citep[p.~4173-4174]{Devlin2019}.
+In doing so, self-attention is possible with regard to all---instead of only preceding or only succeeding---tokens in the same sequence, and thus the learned representations for all tokens in the sequence can capture encoded information from bidirectional contexts \citep[p.~4174, 4182]{Devlin2019}.